ujen42/PatientCareOptimization/README.md

   - Generate Confusion Matrix for each classifier
 - Model Testing
   - Stores the accuracy
-  - plot confusion matrix
+  - Plot confusion matrix
-  - save the plot
+  - Save the plot
-  - display
+  - Display

 ## Classifiers
 - RandomForestClassifier